 With that point made, most landscape photographers with a background in film photography will have continued to use their same filter sets with their digital cameras.
 Lee and Formatt-Hitech are the most universally well-known filter manufacturers and whose systems are absolutely of professional standard.
 A basic landscape photography set will consist of 2-4 neutral density grad filters and 1-3 neutral density filters.
-Neutral density graduated filters for full frame digital and film are 100 x 50mm sheets of acrylic.
-In their supplied pouches, a set of filters is quite bulky and having to sort through separate pouches to find the filters you want to use can be tedious and time consuming.
+Neutral density graduated filters for full frame digital and film are 100 x 50mm sheets of acrylic and more lately, I have been using the same set of 100mm filters on my aps-c Fujifilm X-T2 In their supplied pouches, a set of filters is quite bulky and having to sort through separate pouches to find the filters you want to use can be tedious and time consuming.
 A single pouch or bag which is specifically designed to hold your filters in a logical way makes life in the field much easier.
 It’s such a simple concept, yet it is only recently that some camera bag manufacturers have come to the realisation that there are landscapists who need a filter bag.

 There are now a number of filter bag options available from several manufacturers.
-For the past couple of years, I have been using the Kinesis Large Grad Filter Pouch F169. it’s a simple bag with 10 separate padded compartments that will each take up to a 100 x 150mm neutral density grad filter.
+For the past couple of years, I have been using the Kinesis Large Grad Filter Pouch F169 to carry and organise my filters. it’s a simple bag with 10 separate padded compartments that will each take up to a 100 x 150mm neutral density grad filter.
 The lid flap has a Velcro closure and Velcro belt loops, so you can wear the pouch on your waist whilst working.
 Even more useful is the short strap-cum-carrying handle with a clip that allows you to clip the pouch around your tripod.

 Simple ideas are often the best, and the Kinesis Large Grad Filter Pouch is a a simple and functional piece of kit that many landscape photographers will find very useful on location.